stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/07-managing-site-members/02-managing-site-user-settings.markdown

 ## Ratings and Mentions [](id=ratings)

 Next, open the *Social* section of *Site Administration*.
-To allow your site's users to rate content in your site, you can use the *Ratings* option to select what ratings type to use for applications like Documents and Media, Web Content, Comments, etc. Ratings types include Stars, Likes, and Thumbs.
+From the *Ratings* section you can enable ratings for applications like Documents and Media, Web Content, Comments, etc. You can also select ratings types like Stars, Likes, and Thumbs.

 The last configuration option in Site Settings related to managing users is *Mentions*. *Mentions* is found under the Social tab.
 This option allows you to